Biden and GOP rush to finalize debt ceiling deal, shore up support to prevent default - KESQ

 Democratic Rep. Pramila Jayapal of Washington state, who leads the Congressional Progressive Caucus, told CBS that the White House and Jeffries should worry about whether caucus members will support the agreement.

 Price reported from New York.
-Associated Press writer Seung Min Kim contributed to this report.
+Associated Press writer Seung Min Kim and AP White House Correspondent Zeke Miller contributed to this report.